How much is semi-truck insurance? And other related questions

 Insurance rates increase for drivers who get into accidents, violate the law or are unorganized.

-The most conspicuous way to decrease your insurance costs is to switch from operating under your own authority to leasing your business on with a motor carrier like Schneider.
-Owner-operators who lease-on with a carrier, such as Schneider, can save 50 to 75 percent a year on their insurance costs compared to those who operate under their own authority.
+Owner-operators who do business with a carrier, such as Schneider, can save 50-75% per year on their insurance costs compared to those who operate under their own authority.